Arrangements for reopening the church

 - Some paper forms and pencils are also available in church.

-Please remember that you need to provide your details each time you come to church for a public service.
+Please remember that you need to check-in or provide your details each time you come to church for a public service.

 You can find out more about the NHS Test and Trace scheme and how it applies to the church here.